duyhominhnguyen/Self-supervised-Image-Volume-Intra-Inter-Contrastive/README.md

 ```

 ## Downstream Task
-After obtaining the weights from joint 2D-3D SSL, we use this weight for downstream tasks.
+After obtaining the weights `deepcluster3D.pth' and `swav3D.pth` from joint 2D-3D SSL training, we use these weights for downstream tasks.
 ```bash
 # TODO: Instruction
 ```